Aerial photography research guide

 Request to view in person

 Once you have identified a group of photographs in the catalogue, you can request to view the prints in the Special Collections Reading Room.
-To do this, select "Request" and then "Select" on your preferred option in the catalogue record.
+To do this, on the catalogue record select "Request" and then "Select", log in with your Library account details, and submit the request.

 If there is no flight diagram or you are unsure which photographs to request, contact Ask a Librarian.